 Not everyone with asthma will experience every symptom, and the severity of symptoms can vary depending on the individual—even in an individual symptoms may vary over time.

 The National Asthma Education and Prevention Program classifies asthma based on a patient's symptoms and lung function tests into these four categories:

 - Mild persistent

 - Severe persistent

-Many times asthma attacks can be controlled with inhalers (inhaled bronchodilators).
-If that is ineffective, the patient should call 911 or be taken to an emergency room immediately.
+Frequently, asthma attacks can be controlled with inhalers (inhaled bronchodilators).
+When that is ineffective, the patient should call 911 or be taken to an emergency room immediately.
 When asthma does not respond to initial treatment it can result in a life-threatening reaction called status asthmaticus.

 Asthma medications are classified as either for long-term control, or quick relief.
 Most are inhaled rather than taken in tablet or liquid form, to act directly on the airways where the breathing problems start.

 Long-term control medications include:

 - Montelukast, oral medicine that helps prevent wheezing and shortness of breath

 - Cromolyn, taken using a nebulizer or inhaler